 Start taking your medications early: Allergy medications work best if you take them before your immune system has revved up enough to make you miserable.
 Once the immune system is in high gear medications are less effective and take longer to relieve symptoms.

 Get out early: Weed pollens are at their highest levels around midday.
-Do your gardening and other outdoor activities in the early morning.
+Do your gardening, yard work and other outdoor activities in the early morning.

 Close your windows, even at night: Although the weed pollens may peak during midday, enough weed pollens continue floating in the air during the night to plague allergy sufferers in bed.
-Turn on the air conditioning instead.
+Keep windows closed if you can.